redowul/pico-8-toolkit/README.md

 - Your `.p8` source files should be in the same directory as the workspace root

 No additional dependencies required.

 ---

-## Known Issues

-- Token count does not update for new `.p8` files until they are saved or opened in the editor.
-- Only top-level `.p8` files are tracked—subfolders are ignored for now.

----